 Easeful

 A cubic-bezier studio.
-Drag a curve, see it on six real UI gestures, copy the snippet for CSS, Framer, Spring, or Tailwind.
+Shape a curve, test it across six real UI gestures, then copy the snippet for CSS, Framer, Spring, or Tailwind.

 - Role